Privacy Notice for Students

 - for the purpose of investigating or preventing fraud or if the law otherwise permits it.

-We do not transfer (or permit our third party service providers to transfer) your personal information outside of the European Economic Area (EEA) except to the extent that you (and, where applicable, your school and/or the reseller partner) are based outside of the UK and EEA.
+We do not transfer (or permit our third party service providers to transfer) your personal information outside of the United Kingdom (UK) and European Economic Area (EEA) except to the extent that you (and, where applicable, your school and/or the reseller partner) are based outside of the UK and EEA.

 We have also put in place procedures to deal with any suspected data security breach and will notify you and any applicable regulator of a suspected breach where we are legally required to do so.

-How long will MyFutureChoice keep your personal information?
+How long will MFC keep your personal information?

 Your data protection rights